PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: Related Work

 \subsection{Cases as a Medium for Policy Design and Deliberation}

 Cases have been used as a medium for reasoning and deliberation across many fields \cite{aamodt1994case}.
 Following prior HCI scholarship and literature in case-based reasoning, in this paper we understand cases as concrete scenarios within specific problem situations that make abstract concepts tangible for reasoning, communication, and negotiation \cite{aamodt1994case, iandoli2014socially, chen2023case, feng2023case, de2010cohere}.
 For example, cases involving ethical dilemmas, such as the trolley problem \cite{thomson1984trolley}, are frequently used to guide moral deliberation and explore ethical principles \cite{molewijk2008teaching, awad2018moral, nanayakkara2020anticipatory}.
 Legal theories also often rely upon case-by-case judgments and deliberations to guide decision-making, rather than directly applying top-down rules \cite{cardozo2010nature, grey1983langdell, cheong2024not}.
-Concrete cases offer a common ground that enables shared understanding and facilitates meaningful deliberation around what decisions and behaviors are desirable \cite{chen2023case, feng2023case}.
+Inspired by jury trials in the legal domain, HCI researchers have proposed case-based discussion tools such as digital juries to adjudicate content moderation cases \cite{fan2020digital, koshy2024venire}.
+While these tools do not surface cases to the policy level for policymaking, the concrete cases offer a common ground that enables shared understanding and facilitates meaningful deliberation around what decisions and behaviors are desirable \cite{chen2023case, feng2023case}.

 Research has shown that the use of concrete cases plays a major role in supporting effective policy design \cite{epstein2014value, lehoux2020anticipatory, wright2020policy}.
-For example, Wikipedians deliberate on and iteratively refine their definition of vandalism based on specific article edits they come across while moderating Wikipedia articles \cite{kuo2024wikibench}.
+For example, Wikipedians deliberate on and iteratively refine their definition of vandalism based on specific article edits they come across while moderating Wikipedia articles \cite{kuo2024wikibench, halfaker2025collective}.
 Other work also uses concrete vignettes and scenarios to support stakeholder reflection and deliberation around the ethical, legal, and policy implications of emerging technologies (e.g., \cite{das2024we, kieslich2024anticipating}).
 These concrete cases help people identify the source of their disagreements, whether it's due to ambiguous policies or genuine differences in their perspectives about how specific cases should be handled \cite{chen2023judgment}.
 When making collective decisions, deliberation grounded on concrete cases further provides procedural legitimacy and helps build consensus, even in the face of disagreements \cite{fan2020digital}.